Are personal trainer roles intriguing to you?

 The majority of personal trainers work in physical fitness facilities, health clubs, and fitness centers, rehabilitation centers, and even community centers.

 Most personal trainers get their first job in commercial gyms.
-Commercial gyms are a great launch point for your career.
+Commercial gyms provide a great launch point for your career.

-For instance, you would typically get clients handed to you, along with access to all types of equipment you would need to train them.
+This comes from the fact that you would typically get clients handed to you, along with access to all types of equipment you could use to train them.

-Also, since you are new to personal training, the commercial gym environment is highly encouraging for you to ask questions and learn from any mistakes.
+Also, since you are new to personal training, the commercial gym environment highly encourages you to ask questions and learn from any mistakes.
+Commercial gyms give you plenty of learning resources and opportunities.

 Overall, commercial gyms provide you with the proper tools to learn and prosper as a personal trainer!

-Rather than commercial gyms, private studios are the best option for specific niches.
+Rather than commercial gyms, private studios often provide the best option for specific niches.

-Private studios are more focused on individual and small group training and may charge more.
+Private studios focus on individual and small group training and may charge more.

-They appeal predominantly to the affluent and are often equipped with high-end fitness equipment as well as high quality, fancy floors, and rooms.
+Their services appeal predominantly to the affluent.
+Private studios often contain high-end fitness equipment as well as high quality, fancy floors, and rooms.

 But note that not all private studios are high-end.
 Some specialize in specific niche markets, such as athletes or clients who are rehabilitating.

-Here, you will have to develop and implement the appropriate knowledge to the clientele and deliver more individualized programs.
+Here, you must develop and implement the appropriate knowledge to the clientele and deliver more individualized programs.

 Personal trainers who work in private studios often vary in their levels of education, from high school to bachelor’s degrees, master’s and graduate degrees, or beyond!

-However, it is your people skills that matter a whole lot more than your credentials.
+However, it is your people skills that matter to a greater degree than your credentials.

-Compared to working in commercial gyms, you will have a lot more accountability in private studios because you serve as your client’s direct point of contact, and represent the company.
+Compared to working in commercial gyms, private studios represent more accountability for the trainer because you serve as your client’s direct point of contact, and represent the company.

-Finally, there is much more leeway in private studios than in commercial gyms, which allows you to work in your own fashion.
+Finally, private studios allow much more leeway than in commercial gyms, which allows you to work in your own fashion.

 Are you more of a fitness coach?

-The CrossFit-type facilities are more your cup of tea!
+The CrossFit-type facilities could be more your cup of tea!

 Compared with commercial gyms and private studios, CrossFit-type facilities offer more industrial-style training programs

-These facilities are very popular among fitness enthusiasts and “weekend warriors.”
+These facilities appeal fitness enthusiasts and “weekend warriors.”

-Most of these clients want to really work a sweat!
+Most of these clients really want to work a sweat and bring a positive attitude towards exercise!

-They want to shred fat, gain more muscle, improve endurance and speed, and even earn some bragging rights by being able to do outrageous things!
+They desire to shred fat, strengthen muscles, improve sports performance factors like endurance and speed, and even earn some bragging rights by being able to do outrageous things!

 Unlike commercial gyms and private studios, which both emphasize the use of equipment, CrossFit-type facilities contain very minimal equipment.